csiu/coursework-stat545/README.md

 # celia_siu
-Private repository for the 2015 STAT545 coursework of celia_siu
+Welcome to the private repository for the 2015 STAT545 coursework/homework of celia siu.

+Follow me on twitter at [celiassiu](https://twitter.com/celiassiu).

 ## Project page
 http://stat545-ubc.github.io/celia_siu/